 Will you be adjusting your operating hours?

-Most Walgreens stores nationwide will resume standard operating hours.
+Most Walgreens stores nationwide have resumed standard operating hours.
 The company continues to evaluate and adjust certain operations and offerings to meet the needs of its customers during the pandemic.
 Customers can visit the store locator for specific Walgreens store and pharmacy hours.

 Are you offering additional products for purchase at pharmacy drive-thru?